The UNC Policy Manual

 I. The Purpose of the Review Process under Section 604 of The Code

 A. Within the University, important faculty personnel decisions are based on evaluations of performance rendered by a candidate's colleagues and supervisors, who are in the best position to make such judgments.
 These assessments are not the product of mechanically applied checklists, criteria, or formulas; there is no simple litmus test for outstanding job performance.
 Rather, these decisions must reflect careful exercises of discretion, in which the faculty colleagues draw on their own academic knowledge, experience, and perceptions to evaluate the candidate's qualifications and performance.
 The academic review process seeks to obtain the collective good faith professional academic judgment of the candidate’s colleagues and responsible university administrators, as the basis for personnel decisions.
 These decisions are entitled to great deference and weight and, as such, must be based on considerations that are relevant to the candidate’s performance and potential to contribute to the good of the institution.
+Each constituent institution shall have a procedure whereby a tenured or tenure track faculty member may seek review of a decision regarding non-reappointment, denial of tenure, and denial of promotion as provided in Section 604A of The Code.

 2. Election Procedures.
 The faculty council or senate of each constituent institution should consider whether to establish election procedures for the faculty committee so as to extend the length of service of appropriately trained committee chairs in order to make it more likely that each hearing has an experienced member to oversee a faculty committee.
 Election procedures may permit the establishment of a pool of trained faculty from which hearing committee members and a chair may be drawn for each hearing.

 3. Counsel.
 Each constituent institution must decide whether to allow faculty members to have the assistance of an attorney or other advisor at the hearing and, if so, whether the advisor is permitted actively to participate in the hearing.
 Constituent institutions are discouraged from allowing attorneys to participate during the hearing.
 If, however, an attorney will be permitted to participate during the hearing on behalf of the faculty member, then the campus should provide legal counsel for the respondent administrator.
-Legal counsel for the respondent administrator may be provided by in-house campus counsel, counsel from another constituent institution, a member of the Attorney General’s Office, or outside counsel.
+Legal counsel for the respondent administrator may be provided by in-house campus counsel, counsel from another constituent institution, counsel from the UNC System Office, a member of the Attorney General’s Office, or outside counsel.

-D. Preservation of Evidence.
+C. Preservation of Evidence.
 It is essential that all testimony and other evidence received by a faculty committee be preserved for review by the parties to the proceeding, the chancellor, and, if applicable, the board of trustees.
 Both the chancellor, in making the final decision, and the board of trustees in reviewing any appeal, must have access to a complete record of the evidence received at the hearing.
 The chancellor is responsible for determining whether the competent evidence in the record supports the faculty committee’s recommendation.
 Similarly, the board of trustees, when considering an appeal from a chancellor's decision, must be able to determine whether the competent evidence in the record supports the chancellor’s decision.

 A professional court reporter, or a similarly reliable means, should be used to enable the production of a verbatim written transcript of the hearing and properly to maintain a record of the documents received by the faculty committee.
 Any such record shall be considered part of the faculty member’s personnel file and is confidential.
 Access to such materials is only allowable as provided by law.

-F. Notice of Appeal Rights.
-The chancellor's notice to the faculty member of the decision concerning the faculty member's case must inform the faculty member: (1) of the permissible grounds for appeal; (2) of the time limit within which the faculty member may file a notice of appeal through the chancellor requesting review by the board of trustees; (3) that a simple written notice of appeal with a brief statement of the basis for the appeal is all that is required within the 14-day period; and (4) that, thereafter, a detailed schedule for the submission of relevant documents will be established if such notice of appeal is received in a timely manner.
+E. Notice of Appeal Rights.
+The chancellor's notice to the faculty member of the decision concerning the faculty member's case must inform the faculty member: (1) of the permissible grounds for appeal; (2) that the faculty member has 14 calendar days to file a notice of appeal through the chancellor requesting review by the board of trustees as provided in Section 604(C)(2) of The Code; (3) that a simple written notice of appeal with a brief statement of the basis for the appeal is all that is required; and (4) that, thereafter, a detailed schedule for the submission of relevant documents will be established if such notice of appeal is received in a timely manner.

 III.
-Appeals to the Board of Trustees
+Appeals to the Board of Trustees (or committee of the Board of Trustees)

 B. Review on Appeal by the Board of Trustees.
 Consistent with The Code, deference is given to the chancellor’s decision; the board of trustees will exercise jurisdiction under Section 604 C of The Code in a manner that assures the integrity of campus procedures.

-The first step in any appeal to the board of trustees will be an evaluation of the faculty member's written grounds for appeal to determine whether the issues raised on appeal fall within one of the three grounds for appeal as set out in this regulation and Section 604 of The Code.
-If the appeal does not present issues that fall within the established grounds for appeal, the board may dismiss the appeal without further proceedings.
+The first step in any appeal to the board of trustees will be an evaluation of the faculty member's written grounds for appeal to determine whether the issues raised on appeal fall within the three grounds for appeal as set out in this regulation and Section 604 of The Code.
+If the appeal does not present issues that fall within the established grounds for appeal, the board shall dismiss the appeal without further proceedings.

 The three grounds for appeal to the board of trustees are as follows: